apryakhin/legion.stanford.edu/tutorial04.md

 placed on the maximum number of fields that can be allocated in a single field space.
-The user has access to this compile-time limit and can modify it by changing the value assigned to `MAX_FIELDS` in the `legion_config.h` header file.
+The user has access to this compile-time limit and can modify it by changing the value assigned to `MAX_FIELDS` in the `legion_config.h` header file (the default is 512).
 If a program attempts to exceed this maximum then the Legion runtime will report an error and exit.
 There is no limit on the number of field spaces that can be created in a Legion program and therefore the total number of fields in an application is unbounded.

 Fields are allocated by invoking the `allocate_field`